av-pi/Texter/README.md

 3. **Connect a physical device or set up an emulator.**
 4. **Run the app.**

-**(Standard installation steps for Android Studio projects will be followed, including building the APK and deploying it to the device or emulator.)**

 ## Tech Stack

 - **Android Studio:** Development environment